Electronic-Mango/openai-chatgpt-discord-bot/README.md

 2000 is max message length for Discord bots, thus it's used by default.

-You can also optionally specify file in which all target channels for `all` command can be stored:
+You can also optionally specify file in which all target channels for `start` command can be stored:

 ```dotenv
 SOURCES_PERSISTENCE_FILE='<path to basic persistence file>'